Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 In terms of conjugations, they take a few tenses: present, past, and future.
 They also take the imperative, conditional, subjunctive, and indicative moods and the progressive, near, habitual, and perfect aspects.

-Verbs have 2 parts: a root and a suffix.
-The suffix is just the last vowel, unless the verb has only one syllable, in which case there is no suffix.
-If agreement is required, it is with the suffix of the citation for of the verb.

 Suffixes typically change to reflect the subject, and when given the subject pronoun is typically not used.

 ### Elision and Mutation